SARKfinance/assettracker/README.md

 * Users can log in
 * User can add individual investments
 * User can delete individual investments
-* User can see the daily changes/trends in their investment value
 * User can see more information about a specific company
 * User can add/delete an investment to a watchlist

 **Optional Nice-to-have Stories**

 * Users can chat with other users about their investments
+* Users can see daily/weekly/monthly trends about their portfolio

 ### 2. Screen Archetypes